tehmaze/lolcat/README.md

 ======

-Straight Python port of the Ruby version at https://github.com/busyloop/lolcat/ using not even half the code and no external dependancies.
+Straight Python port of the Ruby version at https://github.com/busyloop/lolcat/ but with 100% more fun, because, hey, it’s not Ruby.
+There are no external dependancies..

 It's a tool like cat, with added lulz.